 Psychodynamic therapy can be a helpful part of treatment for mental health problems, including substance use disorders.
-If you or a loved one are living with a substance use disorder, contact The Recovery Village Palm Beach today to discuss the treatment options available to you.
+If you or a loved one are living with a substance use disorder, contact The Recovery Village Palm Beach at Baptist Health today to discuss the treatment options available to you.

 Haggerty, Jim.
 “Psychodynamic Therapy.”
 PsychCentral, October 2018.
 Accessed September 13, 2019.